 Church Audio Systems

-We can install a variety of church audio systems into places of worship from a complete church sound system installation which may include wireless radio microphone systems and a induction loop hearing system therefore integrating all the sound system equipment together to give you the desired end result.
-We have access to a wide range of professional microphones for different applications for church audio systems such as lectern microphones, handheld and lapel radio mics along with overhead boundry or shotgun microphones for enhancing the vocals from the choir or congregation.
+We can install a variety of church audio systems into places of worship from a complete church sound system installation which may include a digital mixer, wireless radio microphone systems and a induction loop hearing system therefore integrating all the sound system equipment together to give you the desired end result.
+We have access to a wide range of professional microphones for different applications such as lectern microphones, handheld and lapel radio mics along with overhead boundry or shotgun microphones for enhancing the vocals from the choir or congregation.